Mark H Durkan is the SDLP MLA for Foyle.

 Formerly SDLP Health Spokesperson, Mark has always been a strong advocate for increased investment in and improved access to mental health services and is still Chairperson of the All Party Group on Mental Health.

-Mark is currently the SDLP's Spokesperson on Communities and Culture and serves on the Communities Committee.
+Mark is currently the SDLP's Spokesperson on Communities and Culture and served on the Assembly's Communities Committee.
 Mark is a fierce defender of the vulnerable, has opposed draconian welfare cuts and continues to fight for an overhaul of the social housing scheme to ensure no family or individual is left without a warm, safe home.

 He is dedicated in addressing historic underinvestment in the North West through University expansion, job creation and creating improved rail infrastructure to allow Derry to fulfil its potential.
 Mark states that Derry is already a great place to visit but the focus must now be on making it a great place to stay.
 He has emphasised the critical need to stem the ‘brain-drain’ in the city, by ensuring Derry does not lose so many of its young people, choosing to leave in pursuit of education and employment opportunities.